-Founding principal Lisa Gimmy has long promoted sustainable and regionally-appropriate solutions to projects regardless of complexity or scale.
-Designs evolve from a respect for the cultural and historical contexts and reflection of the qualities of the site.
-From the beginning of program development through the detailing of materials, we engage clients who want to participate in the process to understand the possibilities appropriate to their project, and to evaluate these efforts against budget and schedule parameters.
-At the heart of any design process is the reconciliation of competing goals and objectives; in the balance, we craft creative and innovative solutions that enable us to realize our core mission: to create landscapes imbued with beauty, utility and a strong sense of place.
+Founding principal Lisa Gimmy has long promoted sustainable and regionally appropriate solutions to projects regardless of complexity or scale.
+Designs evolve from a respect for the cultural and historical contexts and a reflection of the qualities of the site.
+From the beginning of program development through the detailing of materials, we engage clients who want to participate in the process to understand the possibilities appropriate to their project and to evaluate these efforts against budget and schedule parameters.
+At the heart of any design process is the reconciliation of competing goals and objectives; in the balance, we craft creative and innovative solutions that enable us to realize our core mission: to create landscapes imbued with beauty, utility, and a strong sense of place.

 Jeff Graham, ASLA

-As LGLA’s project manager, Jeff has managed numerous complex projects, including the award-winning Hindry House, Bungalow Court, Norwood Learning Village, Cedar Tree Ranch, Sierra Bonita and Desert Retreat.
-He is responsible for coordination, budget and project development tracking, assisting with the preparation of construction documents, site visits, reviewing bids and submittals, facilitating client presentations, project proposals, social media, and interfacing with current and prospective clients.
+As LGLA’s project manager, Jeff has overseen a range of projects, from private residential gardens to multi-family residential projects, and master plans.
+He has managed numerous complex projects, including the award-winning Hindry House, Caltech Historic Bungalow Court, Norwood Learning Village, Cedar Tree Ranch, Sierra Bonita, and Desert Retreat.
+He is responsible for coordination, budget, and project development tracking, review of construction documents, site visits, reviewing bids and submittals, facilitating client presentations, project proposals, social media, and interfacing with current and prospective clients.